-California inmate kills 1 prisoner, critical wounds another
+State: California inmate kills 1 prisoner, wounds another

 CORCORAN, Calif.
-(AP) - One inmate fatally stabbed another prisoner and critically wounded a third at a central California prison, officials said Friday.
+(AP) - One inmate fatally struck a fellow prisoner and critically wounded another at a central California prison, officials said Friday.

-They said Jonathan Watson, 41, caused multiple head wounds to both victims at the California Substance Abuse Treatment Facility and State Prison in Corcoran on Thursday.
+They said Jonathan Watson, 41, used a walking cane to cause multiple head wounds to both victims at the California Substance Abuse Treatment Facility and State Prison in Corcoran on Thursday.

 Both were taken to an outside hospital, but one died en route and the other remained in critical condition.